GEM-benchmark/NL-Augmenter/transformations/contraction_expansions/README.md

 # Contractions and Expansions Perturbation 🦎  +  → 🐍
 This perturbation adds commonly used contractions/expansions: I'm --> I am or I am --> I'm

-Author name: Tanay Dixit, Ananya B Sai
+Authors: Tanay Dixit, Ananya B Sai

 ## What type of a transformation is this?
-This transformation acts like a perturbation and makes lexical subsitutions.
+This transformation acts like a perturbation and makes lexical substitutions.

 ## What tasks does it intend to benefit?
 This perturbation would benefit all tasks which have a sentence/paragraph/document as input like text classification,